 The Wharton TBD, while rigorous, faithfully replicates the collaborative environment of a Wharton classroom.
 You are bound to ace the TBD if your research reflects a deep understanding of the school and you are prepared to manage diverse perspectives during the conversation.

 The Red Pen offers a realistic simulation of the Wharton Team-Based Discussion.
+Click here to access the seven online resources you must use to research Wharton.
 Reach out to us if you wish to participate in our next simulation, or get in touch with us for an introductory session today!